-You run the Installer from the oracle account.
-However, before you start the Installer you must configure the environment of the oracle user.
+You run Oracle Universal Installer from the oracle account.
+However, before you start Oracle Universal Installer you must configure the environment of the oracle user.

 To configure the environment, you must:

-- Set the default file mode creation mask (umask) to 022 in the shell startup file. - Set the DISPLAY and ORACLE BASE environment variables.
+- Set the default file mode creation mask (umask) to 022 in the shell startup file - Set the DISPLAY, ORACLE\BASE, and ORACLE\HOME environment variables in preparation for the Oracle Clusterware installation